DerkJanSpeelman/Lumen-API/README.md

 # Lumen API

+Why Lumen?
+Lumen is a micro-framework built on top of the Laravel framework.
+The framework is ideal for small apps and services that are optimized for speed.
+It's a good introduction to the MVC (Model View Controller) Pattern and PHP.
+Probably because PHP is developed in 1994 en became public in 1995, it has an immense community.
+And that makes it easier.

 In order to follow this guide, the following requirements must be met:

  - PHP >= 7.1.3
  - Composer
  - PostgreSQL >= 11.2

 Installation guides for both of these programs can be found everywhere online.
 Make sure to install the programs in this specific order.
-To check if these programs are already installed on your computer, or to check if you have updated to the versions you need, open your terminal and run these commands:
+To check if these programs are already installed on your computer, or to check if you have updated to the versions you need.
+Open your terminal.
+On MacOS you can find the terminal by searching (`Command + Space`) for the _Terminal_ application.
+(I recommend installing iTerm if you're on a Mac) On Windows you can find the terminal by searching (`Windows + S`) for the _CMD_ application.
+Run these commands:

 ```sh
 php -v